 I was very excited to learn about a new clean beauty trend called Blue Beauty I read about in an Elle article.
 Compared to Green Beauty, Blue Beauty goes a step further.
 It revolves around the affect packaging has on our marine life, water wastage and minimizing the damage we inflict on our oceans.

-Clean Beauty: non-toxic beauty, as in non-toxic when being applied to our skin.
+- Clean Beauty: non-toxic beauty, as in non-toxic when applied to your skin.